-This Official Statement, which includes the cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of (i) \$152,430,000 principal amount of General Improvement Bonds, 2013 Series A (the "2013 Series A Bonds" or the "Bonds") and (ii) \$185,510,000 principal amount of Bond Anticipation Notes, 2013 Series A (the "2013 Series A Notes" or the "Notes" and collectively with the Bonds, the "Obligations").
-The Obligations are dated the date of delivery.
-The interest rates, maturity dates and prices or yields of the Bonds are set forth on the inside cover of this Official Statement.
-The interest rate, maturity and price or yield of the Notes is set forth on the cover of this Official Statement.
-The Bonds are subject to optional redemption prior to maturity as set forth herein.
+This Official Statement, which includes the cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of \$153,150,000 principal amount of Revenue Anticipation Notes, 2013 Series A (the "Series A Notes") and \$55,000,000 principal amount of Revenue Anticipation Notes, 2013 Series B (the "Series B Notes", and together with the Series A Notes, the "Notes").
+The Notes are dated the date of delivery.
+The interest rates, maturities and prices or yields of the Notes are set forth on the cover of this Official Statement.
 The Notes are not subject to redemption prior to maturity.

-The Obligations are issued pursuant to the Constitution and laws of the State, including among others, the Local Finance Law and the County Charter (the "County Charter").
-The Bonds are being issued to fund various public purposes.
-The Notes are being issued to finance various costs related to the remediation and restoration of County facilities and infrastructure from Tropical Storm Sandy related damage.
-See "APPENDIX A - INFORMATION ABOUT THE COUNTY" herein.
-The Obligations will be general obligations of the County for the payment of which the County has pledged its faith and credit.
+The Notes are issued pursuant to the Constitution and laws of the State, including among others, the Local Finance Law and the County Charter (the "County Charter").
+The Notes are being issued to provide monies to meet a cash flow deficit expected to occur during the period the Notes are outstanding.
+See "CASH FLOW STATEMENTS" herein.
+The Notes will be general obligations of the County for the payment of which the County has pledged its faith and credit.

-THE BONDS AND NOTES
+THE NOTES

-The Obligations have been authorized and are to be issued pursuant to the Constitution and laws of the State including the Local Finance Law, constituting Chapter 33-a of the Consolidated Laws of New York, and various bond ordinances adopted by the County Legislature and approved by the County Executive pursuant to the Local Finance Law, the County Charter, the County Administrative Code and other related proceedings and determinations.
-In addition, the Nassau County Interim Finance Authority ("NIFA"), created pursuant to the Nassau County Interim Finance Authority Act, codified as Title I of Article 10-D of the State Public Authorities Law (the "NIFA Act"), has approved the issuance of the Obligations, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011.
-It is not, however, within NIFA's powers to restrict the County's obligation to pay debt service on the Obligations or other County debt.
+The Notes have been authorized and are to be issued pursuant to the Constitution and laws of the State including the Local Finance Law, constituting Chapter 33-a of the Consolidated Laws of New York, and an ordinance adopted by the Board of Supervisors, the predecessor legislative body to the County Legislature and approved by the County Executive on August 25, 1975 pursuant to the Local Finance Law, the County Charter, the County Administrative Code and other related proceedings and determinations.
+In addition, the Nassau County Interim Finance Authority ("NIFA"), created pursuant to the Nassau County Interim Finance Authority Act, codified as Title I of Article 10-D of the State Public Authorities Law (the "NIFA Act"), approved the issuance of the Notes on June 5, 2013, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011.
+It is not, however, within NIFA's powers to restrict the County's obligation to pay debt service on the Notes or other County debt.
 For further information regarding NIFA's declaration of a control period, see "APPENDIX A - INFORMATION ABOUT THE COUNTY - MONITORING AND OVERSIGHT - External - NIFA" herein.